Ring Fit Adventure full review

 Like that game before it, this sits somewhere in between a fitness sim and a full game, but unlike Wii Fit this skews much closer towards the game side of things - though don’t make the mistake of thinking that means you’ll get to sit around or take it easy.

 In fact, there's a surprisingly robust game here that's also a phenomenal bit of exercise kit - enough to earn it a spot in our best Switch games chart, not least because it isn't like anything else on the console.
 And if you don't own a Switch yet but are tempted to pick one up, we're rounding up all the latest Switch deals to help you get the best price possible.
+Or if you're looking to get your brain in shape too, then check out our review of Dr Kawashima’s Brain Training for Nintendo Switch.

 Out on Switch now for £69.99/$79.99 (though if you're in the UK it's cheaper on Amazon), the centrepiece of the game is another new accessory: the Ring-Con.
 Included in the price of the game, this circular resistance band connects to a Joy-Con and tracks about half the game’s exercises, with the remainder handled by a leg strap which attaches the other Joy-Con to your upper thigh.